PatRogala/workout-app-vistula/README.md

 ## Technologies used
 The application was built using:
 - Programming language: Ruby
-- Framework: TBD
+- Framework: Ruby on Rails
-- Database: TBD
+- Database: PostgreSQL

 ## Production